theotown/lagom.github.io/documentation/current/scala/resources/guide/services/ServiceClients.md

 ### Circuit breaker metrics

 Lagom allows you to publish metrics for circuit breakers via a metrics service.
-To enable this service, mix in the [`MetricsServiceComponents`](api/com/lightbend/lagom/scaladsl/server/status/MetricsServiceComponents.html) trait into your application, and add the provided `metricsServiceBinding` to your service bindings in your `lagomServer` declaration, like so:
+To enable this service, add `metricsServiceBinding` to your service bindings in your `lagomServer` declaration, like so:

 @[metrics-service](code/ServiceClients.scala)